 There are many other advanced methods of creating personalize messages based on hosted recipient data using these tools.
-For more information and detailed examples, see Appendix F: Advanced Use of System Drop-Ins.
+For more information and detailed examples, see Section 16 Advanced Use of System Drop-Ins.

-11.3 Changing User Password
+15.3 Changing User Password

-To open the Change Password screen, click the Change Password link on the User Settings screen.
+To open the Change Password screen, click Utility > Change Password.
 Enter the old password first, and then type in the new password twice for confirmation.